Flip trick: 360 Inward Heelflip

 A backside 360 shuvit combined with a heelflip.

 Inward double heelflip

 An inward heelflip with two heelflip rotations.
 Unsponsored skateboarder Carell Harvey was filmed, with a Redlake N3 high-speed camera at 1,000 frames per second, performing the variation in 2011.

 360 inward double heelflip

 A 360 inward double is a 360 inward heelflip with two heelflip rotations.

 Backside bigspin

-A backside bigspin is a Bs Pop Shuvit with a Bs 180.
+A backside bigspin is a Bs 360 Pop Shuvit with a Bs 180 body varial.